-Staff of the McAllen Housing Authority (MHA) will be consulted during the development of the FY 2018-2022 Consolidated Plan and Strategy.
-MHA staff provided an overview of their current portfolio, waiting lists, handicapped units and waitlist for traditional and handicap compliant units utilizing the public housing and Section 8 programs.
+The staff of the McAllen Housing Authority (MHA) were consulted during the development of the FY 2018-2022 Consolidated Plan and Strategy.
+MHA staff provided an overview of their current portfolio, waiting lists, handicapped units, and waitlist for traditional and handicap compliant units utilizing the public housing and Section 8 programs.